bskinn/bskinn.github.io/_drafts/PyCon-2019-Recap.md

 but I definitely feel like I'd have a pretty solid idea of the meaning behind the metrics if I ever decided to add `wily` onto any of my projects.

+- **[Lightning Talks, Friday PM] (NEED LINK)**
+I caught part of the lightning talks Friday afternoon; out of all of them, the one that stuck most in memory described a Scratch-like modular language built on Python.

 - **Keynote, Shadeed "Sha" Wallace-Stepter** {% include linkedin.html user="sha-stepter-828647183" %}
 *(no video available)*
 *Sat AM*